sophgo/sophon-demo/docs/torch.jit.trace_Guide_EN.md

 ## 2.How to get a JIT model?

 Answer: In the case of an existing PyTorch Python model (with the base class torch.nn.Module), a JIT model can be obtained using torch.jit.trace: traced_model = torch.jit.trace(python_model, torch.rand(input_shape)), and then save it using traced_model.save('jit.pt').
+Attention When loading a PyTorch model before trace, use the map_location parameter: torch.load(python_model, map_location='cpu').

 ## 3.Why can't we use torch.jit.script to get a JIT model?

 Answer: BMNETP does not currently support JIT models with control flow operations (such as if statements or loops), but torch.jit.script can generate such models, while torch.jit.trace can only trace and record operations on tensors and does not record any control flow operations.

-## 4.Why can't it be a GPU model?

-Answer: BMNETP's compilation process does not support GPU models.

-## 5.How to convert a GPU model to a CPU model?

-Answer: When loading a PyTorch Python model, use the map_location parameter: torch.load(python_model, map_location='cpu').